ogmini/Notepad-Tabstate-Buffer/README.md

  - Always 01?
 Is this also length of Filepath like above?
  - Length of original content (Stored as a uLEB128)
  - Length of original content AGAIN (Stored as a uLEB128)
  - Delimiter?
-01 00 00 00 ((Appears to be WordWrap , Right to Left, Show Unicode, Unknown - But this doesn't change.
+01 00 00 00 (This doesn't change.
 Changes do appear in the 0.bin and 1.bin)
+   - WordWrap
+   - Right to Left
+   - Show Unicode
+   - Unknown
  - Length of original content AGAIN (Stored as a uLEB128)
  - Content
  - Unknown 1 byte